THE PROLOGUE TO THE GOSPEL OF ST. JOHN

 ||l Corinthians 1:30

 The middle portion of the Prologue introduces John the Baptist, a man sent from God, who came as a witness (v.
-6-8); and the true Light, which enlightens every man, coming into the world (v.
+6-8) to the true Light, which enlightens every man, coming into the world (v.
 9-13).
 Jesus Christ identifies himself as the Light of the world in John 9:5.
 Verse twelve conveys man can become children of God through the Light.
 Becoming children of God through Christ Jesus is also expressed in the writings of St. Paul.

-The conclusion of the Prologue opens with the dramatic moment of the Incarnation of Jesus Christ, as the Word became - ἐγένετο Flesh, full of grace and truth, the only Son from the Father (verse 14).
+The conclusion of the Prologue (v.
+14-18) opens with the dramatic moment of the Incarnation of Jesus Christ, as the Word became Flesh, full of grace and truth, the only Son from the Father (verse 14).
 In verse 15, John the Baptist, referring to the Incarnation of the Son, recognizes the pre-existence of the Son when he specifies "The one after me coming before me has become - γέγονεν, for he was before me."
 Verse seventeen reveals the subject of the Prologue, Jesus Christ.
 The Prologue returns to eternity in the final verse, as the Son reveals the Father.
 An important theological principle is expressed in verse eighteen by ὤν, the present active participle, nominative singular masculine, of the verb ἐιμί, I am, which expresses continuous action and refers to the Son.
 Thus the phrase ὢν εἰς τὸν κόλπον τοῦ πατρὸς means being in the bosom of the Father, and indicates an eternal presence proper to the Son.

-The principle of the Incarnation introduced in the Prologue became the guiding theme for John's entire Gospel, so that we must distinguish throughout the life of Jesus his human nature and the mystery of "the Son who comes from the Father," a mystery that reveals itself in Christ Jesus the man.
+The principle of the Incarnation introduced in the Prologue became the guiding theme for John's entire Gospel, so that we must distinguish throughout the life of Jesus of Nazareth his human nature and the mystery of "the Son who comes from the Father," a mystery that reveals itself in Christ Jesus the man.